LeonieVm/lmfa/README.md

 After successful installation, you can perform LMFA by means of the three-step estimation.
 The package consists of the three main functions.
 For details about the function arguments, you may call the function documentations with ?'functionname'

-1. The step 1 function estimates the state-specific factor analysis models (with or without model selection):
+1. The step 1 function estimates the state-specific factor analysis models by means of an expectation maximization algorithm (with or without model selection):
 ```R
 step1(data,
       indicators,